CBT for Adults with Childhood Trauma: Why Changing Thoughts Alone Isn’t Enough

 Consider someone currently in an abusive relationship who thinks: I can’t trust my partner.
 Or a person living with active anti-immigrant, anti-BIPOC, or anti-LGBTQ+ policies who thinks: I am not safe here.
 A traditional CBT approach might ask whether these thoughts are exaggerated or distorted.
 But what if these thoughts are the most reality-based, self-protective thinking the person has?

 Sometimes a flight part isn’t wrong.
 It’s telling you something is genuinely off.
 The practice isn’t to reframe that part away — it’s to acknowledge it, take care of it, and find what agency is available inside the constraints of your situation.
-For adults with childhood trauma, that often means recognizing that survival responses were accurate responses to real conditions — not distortions to be corrected.

 What CBT misses about how childhood trauma actually works